Oh (abdomen) is scheduled to throw live batting practice Friday at Coors Field, Thomas Harding of MLB.com reports.

-Oh had made comments last week about returning to South Korea, but new reports suggest that he's likely to remain in the MLB for at least one more season.
-The veteran reliever intends to finish his career back home, but at 36 years old, his career isn't over just yet.
+Oh had made comments last week about returning to South Korea, but new reports suggest that he's likely to remain in the majors for at least one more season.
 It should be noted, however, that the updated reports come from the Rockies themselves and not from Oh's camp, so it's possible that this story isn't over yet.

 Oh (hamstring) retired the only two batters he faced in Wednesday's loss to the Dodgers.

 Oh wound up missing a little less than two weeks with a hamstring injury.
 The veteran reliever needed just nine pitches -- seven of which went for strikes -- to retire Justin Turner and Manny Machado, suggesting he should be good to go for the final week-plus of the season.
 Oh owns a 2.76 ERA and 1.04 WHIP with 74 strikeouts across 65.1 innings on the year.